-From Tokyo Station, take the Joetsu Shinkansen to Echigo-Yuzawa Station.
-The ride takes about 80 minutes and is covered by the JR Rail Pass.
+From Tokyo Station , take the Joetsu Shinkansen to Echigo-Yuzawa Station.
+The ride takes about 80 minutes.
 Alternatively, drive from Tokyo for two hours on the Kanetsu Expressway.
 The closest interchange is Yuzawa IC.

 Echigo-Yuzawa is the setting for Yasunari Kawabata's Nobel Prize-winning novel “Snow Country”

 There are thousands of outdoor hot baths in the Echigo area